What are some healthy drinks for kids?

 Water

-Water is far and away the best choice for a kids' drink.
+Water is far and away the best choice for a kid's drink.
 It can be consumed anytime and as often as needed.
 You can always add an orange or lemon slice to flavor it if your kids resist drinking enough of it, and my children seem to find ice cubes the most exciting treat in the world.

 Milk or milk alternatives

 Human milk or infant formula are the best for the first year.
-After the first year, the AAP encourages consuming up to 2 and 4 cups a day of whole milk — unless there's a risk for obesity, and then transition to 2% — until the age of 2, but the milk should included with a meal and not just the meal.
+After the first year, the AAP encourages consuming up to 2 and 4 cups a day of whole milk — unless there's a risk for obesity, and then transition to 2 percent — until the age of 2, but the milk should included with a meal and not just the meal.
 Up to the age of 8, dairy products can open up beyond milk, but everyone in the family, yes even the parents, should be drinking low-fat milks.

-However, some kids are allergic to dairy, or just refuse to drink milk.
+Some kids are allergic to dairy, however, or just refuse to drink milk.
 Try soy, hemp or rice milks, and be sure to look for calcium-fortified alternative milks.

-Here is a great way to flavor milk for kids who do not love the taste.
+DIY flavored milk: Here is a great way to flavor milk for kids who do not love the taste.
 The strawberries are also a great source of vitamin C. Simply blend 2 cups of milk with 1/2 cup strawberries until the berries are pureed.
 Yum!

 Coconut water